-6: Are Cashews Really Healthier than Nuts?

-The educator could delete the unnecessary nutritional information on the packet to reduce unnecessary detail.

-Learners practise grouping real examples of food into healthy and unhealthy groups before completing the worksheet.

-During the presentations, it is important that the deaf learners are able to see the persons talking.
+6: Are Cashews Really Healthier than Nuts? پي cc Groups 1 & 2: The teacher could delete the unnecessary nutritional information on the packet to reduce unnecessary detail.
+Group 3: Learners practise grouping real examples of food into healthy and unhealthy groups before completing the worksheet. © D/НоН During the presentations, it is important that the deaf learners are able to see the persons talking.
 It's also possible to show the results to the class or to do a gallery walk with all the results.

-Mixture of pistachios, cashews, peanuts and almonds

-- Cashew Puzzle

-- Cashew Picture

-- Pictures of various snacks

-- Picture of the young and ripe cashew fruit

-- \equiv Simplified version of the text "The Cashew Tree" Information sheets:

-- 1. Important nutritient

-- 2. Comparing nuts

-- 3. How healthy are cashews?

-- Simplified image of the cashew plant

-- •⊲≡ Cashew A Unique Plant

-- Id≡ The Cashew Tree

-- Cashew Picture

-- Cashew Model

-- Cashew Puzzle

-- Tactile raised images of the cashew

-- Pictures of various snacks

-- Picture of the young and ripe cashew fruit Information sheets:

-- 1. Important nutrients
+Mixture of pistachios, cashews, peanuts and almonds Cashew Puzzle Cashew Picture Pictures of various snacks Picture of the young and ripe cashew fruit Simplified version of the text "The Cashew Tree" Information sheets: 1.
+Important nutritient 2.
+Comparing nuts 3.
+How healthy are cashews?
+Simplified image of the cashew plant <4 ⊂ Cashew - A Unique Plant <4 ⊂ The Cashew Tree Cashew Picture Cashew Model Cashew Puzzle Tactile raised images of the cashew Pictures of various snacks Picture of the young and ripe cashew fruit Information sheets: 1.
+Important nutrients

-- 2. Comparing nuts

-- 3. How healthy are cashews?
+- 2. Comparing nuts 3.
+How healthy are cashews?

 First known presentation of a cashew tree from André Thevet, 1558 he history of the spread of the cashew tree from its place of origin in the Amazon lowlands to the tropical and peripheral tropics of Africa, Asia and Australia can only be understood against the backdrop of European expansion since the 15th century.
-The Portuguese knew about the cashew tree early in the 16th century in Brazil and appreciated these two things: its root system, which prevents soil removal and the cashew apples suitable for the production of an alcoholic beverage.
-With the expansion of its trade branches along the African, South Asian and South-East Asian coasts to Macao, the resettlement and exchange of people, crops and cultural customs have increasingly also taken place.
+The